osrf/gazebo_tutorials/haptix_comm/tutorial.md

 # Running the simulation with your controller

-First, be sure about the IP address used by the network interface connect to both machines.
+First, be sure about the IP address used by the network interface connecting both machines.
 Open a terminal and run `ifconfig` to show the list of network interfaces that you currently have: